 We will be offering lectures both live (206 Ingraham Hall + live-streamed via Facebook) and virtual (via Zoom) next spring.
 If you miss a lecture, you will be able to view them later on our programming archive page HERE.

 Please see the details for each event to determine how it will be given (and to pre-register).

 *These lectures are part of our special series: “Visualizing the Hispanic World.”

-Co-sponsored by the Department of Spanish and Portuguese, UW-Madison
+Co-sponsored by the Department of Spanish and Portuguese, and the Center for Visual Cultures, UW-Madison

 May 3: “Gente de la Tierra: a Fotoblog Project to Connect Youth, Communities, and Stewardship of the Earth” | Mary Beth Collins, Executive Director, Center for Community & Nonprofit Studies, School of Human Ecology, UW-Madison; Maria Moreno, Earth Partnership and Associate for Experiential Education, Global Health Institute, UW-Madison; and Carlos Dávalos, doctoral candidate, School of Journalism and Mass Communication, UW-Madison. | IN PERSON, 206 Ingraham Hall or via ZOOM